- HOME

 A digital transformation maturity model is a framework that helps you assess how advanced your organization is in using and integrating digital technologies.
 Most maturity models break digital evolution into distinct stages.

-Organizations typically start with minimal digital processes and a limited strategy.
-Then, they progress through stages where digital initiatives become more defined, standardized, and ultimately embedded into the company culture.
+Organizations typically start with few digital processes and limited strategies—and then progress through stages in which digital initiatives become more defined, standardized, and ultimately embedded into the company culture.

 Why do you need a digital transformation maturity model?